 - The association with the WordPress media library will only work within the plugin!

-- Version 2.5.1 allowed to define media columns in the Data Publisher and Data Projects tools as well.
-From version 2.6.0. previous settings are still available but can no longer be changed.
+- Version 2.5.1 allowed to define media columns in the Data Publisher and Data Projects tools.
+From version 2.7.0 these settings are no longer available.
 Please transfer your media columns to your table settings as described above.

 Supported types of media columns